Jacky040124/JavaCalendar/README.md

 ## *Project Idea*

+I am going to build something that combines a calendar and a task manager.

 ## What will the application do?

 The application has two main features.
 First, the sidebar allows users to input tasks they need to complete.
 Unlike a common to-do list, when users input tasks in the sidebar, they must include a date, ensuring that daily tasks are presented on the sidebar each day.
 The second feature is a calendar view, similar to Google Calendar.
 What I really want to emphasize is the interaction between these two components, where users can drag and drop tasks into the calendar, making time-blocking much more intuitive.